Benchmarking Analytical Query Processing in Intel SGXv2: Join Algorithms in

 \subsection{Analyzing NUMA Effects for Joins}

 As introduced in \cref{sec:background}, a new feature of SGXv2 is the support for servers with multiple sockets, and enclaves leveraging the secure memory on multiple NUMA nodes.
-Communication between NUMA nodes is known as an important performance factor for in-memory database operations and in particular joins.~\cite{faerberMainMemoryDatabase2017,kieferExperimentalEvaluationNUMA2013}.
-Moreover, while several NUMA-optimizations exist to increase NUMA locality, cross-NUMA traffic cannot be prevented, in particular for complex queries (e.g., those including multiple joins).
+Communication between NUMA nodes is known as an important performance factor for in-memory database operations and, in particular, joins~\cite{faerberMainMemoryDatabase2017,kieferExperimentalEvaluationNUMA2013}.
+Moreover, while several NUMA optimizations exist to increase NUMA locality, cross-NUMA traffic cannot be prevented, particularly for complex queries (e.g., those including multiple joins).
+Hence, in this section, we aim to analyze the effects of cross-NUMA traffic.
+Since enclave communication via the UPI is encrypted~\cite{johnsonSupportingIntelSGX2021} and previous work measured an increase in latency when accessing memory across NUMA boundaries in SGX compared to accessing cross-NUMA without SGX~\cite{el-hindiBenchmarkingSecondGeneration2022}, we investigate how these costs influence the performance of join algorithms.
+An investigation of encrypted UPI throughput is contained in \cref{sec:scans-numa}.

-Hence, in this section we aim to analyze the effects of cross-NUMA traffic.
-Since enclave communication via the UPI is additionally encrypted~\cite{johnsonSupportingIntelSGX2021} and previous work measured an increase in latency when accessing memory across NUMA boundaries in SGX compared to accessing cross-NUMA without SGX~\cite{el-hindiBenchmarkingSecondGeneration2022}, we investigate how these costs influence the performance of join algorithms.
-Additional investigation on encrypted UPI throughput is contained in \cref{sec:scans-numa}.
+The main issue of NUMA in the current SGXv2 is the fact that the main tools for NUMA optimization -- memory allocation and thread pinning in specific NUMA regions -- are features of the untrusted OS and not available in enclaves.
+Thus, it is impossible to ensure local processing in the general case.
+For the following experiment, we make use of the fact that the Linux kernel on our trusted benchmark machine allocates EPC pages of an enclave in the local NUMA region if possible.